Relacibo/some-waywall-stuff/README.md

 ## Instructions
 - git clone `https://github.com/Relacibo/some-waywall-stuff`

-- Use `<full path of this repo>/libglfw.so` for custom glfw in prism with the path needed for waywall to work
+- Use `<full path of this repo>/libglfw.so` for custom glfw in prism which is needed for waywall to work
 - Use `<full path of this repo>/wayland wrap --` as your wrapper command in prism

 For both see https://tesselslate.github.io/waywall/00_setup.html#instance-setup